costajob/git_commands/README.md

 ### purge
 This command remove the specified branches locally and remotely.
-A confirmation is asked before each removal.
+A confirmation is asked before removal.

 ```
 purge --repo=~/temp/top_20 --branches=release/in_the_ghetto